top of page

 Reading the Bible, God's word, will help you grow spiritually.
 Without it, you will remain a spiritual baby.

 You have a personal relationship with God.
 Here is what to do next.
-Following the 31 steps will help you share your faith.
+31 Steps Toward Spiritual Maturity will help you grow in and share your faith.

 They will help you grow as the Holy Spirit empowers you.
 They will bring you closer to the Savior, Jesus Christ.